StevenWInfo/faustdoc/src/manual/syntax.md

 <img src="img/patternabstraction.svg" class="mx-auto d-block">

 For example `case{ (x:y) => y:x; (x) => x; }` contains two rules.
-The first one will match a sequential expression and invert the two part.
-The second one will match all remaining expressions and leave it untouched.
+The first one will match a sequential expression and invert the sequence.
+The second one will match all other expressions and leave them untouched.
 Therefore the application:

 ```
 case{(x:y) => y:x; (x) => x;}(reverb : harmonizer)